JoeMayo/LinqToTwitter/ReadMe.txt

 1. Via NuGet, which is the easiest way to create a reference in Visual Studio

 	http://nuget.org/packages/linqtotwitter

+Through Visual Studio, you can type the following command in the NuGet Package Manager Console:

+	PM> Install-Package linqtotwitter

 2. By visiting the LINQ to Twitter Releases page on the Downloads tab at